jacomarcon/workout_timer/readme.md

-# Workout Timer
+# workout_timer

-This workout timer is built to allow you to set variable length timer segments with a title and a selected audio clip.

-## License: MIT
+workout timer for keeping sets in time built with blazor wasm